nowcommunity/nowdatabase/README.md

 Select database with `USE now_test;`.

 Execute query: `select loc_name from now_loc where loc_name like "amb%";` which should print 9 rows if everything went right.

+### Sequelize models

+The sequelize model definitions in `backend/src/models` were generated automatically by [sequelize-auto](https://github.com/sequelize/sequelize-auto).
+This generates the model files from the database, plus an `init-models.ts` file, which exports initModels-function that you can use to initialize all models.
+So to access database, you simply import `models` from utils/db.ts.